SebastianYamil/SebastianYamil.github.io/_pages/about.md

 title: "Resume"
 ---

+I graduated from the associate's degree program in Banking and Investment at UNAM in 2020

 Bachelor student currently enrolled in three different degree programs:
 - Data Science   at ITAM
 - Financce       at ITAM